PhD Dissertation Award

 A jury, selected by the President and Awards Chair, will select the recipient of the award.
 Persons willing to serve on the selection committee may contact the Chair.
-The recipient of the award will present a PhD Dissertation Award Lecture highlighting his/her research at the CNS-SCN Annual Conference and shall be entitled to a plaque and a complimentary ticket to the Awards Banquet.
+The recipient of the award will present a PhD Dissertation Award Lecture highlighting his/her research during the CNS-SCN Annual Conference pre-conference workshop, and will receive a plaque, monetary award, and a complimentary ticket to the Awards Banquet.
 The nominator will be invited to introduce the recipient and the plaque will be presented at the lecture as well as at the CNS Awards Banquet.

 Previous Award Winners

 2020 - Maude Perreault, PhD - McMaster University